 Butler Ballet Summer Intensive

-Join Butler dance faculty, under the artistic direction of Marek Cholewa, for our pre-professional summer dance intensive on the beautiful campus of Butler University.
-The 4-week intensive will have a classical ballet focus with additional classes in character, modern, jazz, and repertoire.
+Join Butler Dance faculty, under the artistic direction of Marek Cholewa, for our pre-professional summer dance Intensive on the beautiful campus of Butler University.
+The 4-week intensive will have a classical ballet focus with additional classes in character, modern, jazz, pas de deux, pilates, and repertoire.
 It will conclude with a final performance in the Howard L. Schrott Center for the Arts on the last day of the Intensive.
 Please note: students must turn age 13 by the first day of the Intensive in order to be eligible to participate.

 - Due to the ever-evolving nature of the pandemic, all information is subject to change.

-- While there are many unknowns in this ever-changing landscape, we are confident that we can provide a safe and educational experience for our participants.
+- While there are many unknowns in this ever-changing landscape, we are confident that we will provide a safe and educational experience for our participants.

 All students are encouraged to apply early as space is limited.
 The deadline to apply and submit the $50 application fee is March 1.

-- A completed application is required which includes a full-length photo of the student en pointe in first arabesque (females) or in first arabesque (males) and a headshot.
+- A completed application is required which includes a full-length photo of the student en pointe in first arabesque (female identifying students) or in first arabesque (male identifying students) and a headshot.